Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Introduction

-We demonstrate the applicability of our framework on four medical tasks across two modalities and provide annotations for the detected spurious concepts and data points\footnote{Both code and annotations are provided here: \texttt{https://github.com/frederikpahde/medical-ai-safety}}.
+We demonstrate the applicability of the extended framework on four medical tasks across two modalities and provide annotations for the detected spurious concepts and data points\footnote{Both code and annotations are provided here: \texttt{https://github.com/frederikpahde/medical-ai-safety}}.
 This includes image-based melanoma detection, the identification of gastrointestinal abnormalities, cardiomegaly prediction from chest radiographs, and cardiovascular disease prediction from \gls{ecg} data using VGG, ResNet, and \gls{vit} models.
-Utilizing our framework, we identify and mitigate both intrinsic and artificially introduced biases across all datasets, and demonstrate the data annotation capabilities using concept-based bias representations, minimizing the need for human supervision to improve the validity and robustness of \gls{ai} models.
+Utilizing Reveal2Revise, we identify and mitigate both intrinsic and artificially introduced biases across all datasets, and demonstrate the data annotation capabilities using concept-based bias representations, minimizing the need for human supervision to improve the validity and robustness of \gls{ml} models.

-The paper is structured as follows: After summarizing related work in Sec.~\ref{sec:related_work}, we discuss how biases and concepts in general are modeled in \glspl{dnn} (Sec.~\ref{sec:bias_modeling}), and leverage these representations for the (iterative) retrieval of biased samples (Sec.~\ref{sec:data_annotation}) and spatial bias localization (Sec.~\ref{sec:localization}).
-We further discuss how (outlier) concepts and data points can be detected in the first place (Sec.~\ref{sec:bias_identification}), briefly describe bias mitigation methods (Sec.~\ref{sec:bias_mitigation}), and demonstrate the applicability of our framework in experiments (Sec.~\ref{sec:experiments}).
+The paper is structured as follows: First, we summarize related work on comprehensive bias detection and mitigation frameworks in Sec.~\ref{sec:related_work}.
+We then provide background on how (biased) concepts are encoded within \glspl{dnn} (Sec.~\ref{sec:bias_modeling}).
+Our main contribution lies in utilizing these representations for sample- and feature-level bias annotation, specifically the (iterative) retrieval of biased samples (Sec.~\ref{sec:data_annotation}) and spatial bias localization (Sec.~\ref{sec:localization}).
+We further discuss and categorize existing methods to detect (outlier) concepts and data points (Sec.~\ref{sec:bias_identification}), briefly describe existing bias mitigation methods (Sec.~\ref{sec:bias_mitigation}), and demonstrate the applicability of the extended Reveal2Revise framework in experiments (Sec.~\ref{sec:experiments}).
 Lastly, we discuss limitations and conclusions in Secs.~\ref{sec:limitations}~and~\ref{sec:conclusions}, respectively.